Josphatkimani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-james-bond script that sets the permissions of the file "hello 9-John-Doe script that sets the mode of the file hello 10-mirror-permissions script that sets the mode of the file hello the same as olleh’s mode.
 11-directories-permissions script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12-directory-permissions script that creates a directory called mydir with permissions 751 in the working directory.